Keyboard shortcuts

 --component llvm-tools-preview

-For example, you would replace $TOOLCHAIN_VERSION with nightly-2024-11-14 if you were installing bevy_lint v0.1.0, based on the compatibility table.
+If you are installing a different version of the linter, you may need to install a different nightly toolchain as specified by the compatibility table.
 Please be aware that you must keep this toolchain installed for bevy_lint to function1.

 --git https://github.com/TheBevyFlock/bevy_cli.git \